 Well, we’ve made it through.
-SDCC is upon us again!
-We are both super excited to go to this one as this is one of our favorite cons!
+Con season is upon us again!
+We are both super excited to hit the ground running at our favorite con, WonderCon!
 We plan on doing some cosplaying, buying things we don’t need and just general mayhem.
 I thought it is a good time to discuss attending a Con with a kid.

 Attending a Con with a kid is a very different animal from attending by yourself or in an adults-only group.
 So, I put together some tips and a check-list to help you out.

 - Get the guide as soon as possible and look at the panels.

 - Pick one panel to attend a day.
 Yes, only one.

 - Pick back-up panels that you would like to attend, but won’t lose your mind if you don’t get to them.

 - Take a look at the time of these panels.
 If your kid still needs naptime, take that into consideration.

 - How long before the panel do you need to be in line?
 How long is the wait to get in that room?
 Can your kid do that wait?
 If they can’t, they can’t.
 They’ll get older and better at that later.
 Spend your time doing something else.

 - Have realistic expectations for what your kid can do and handle during the day.

 - Will the panel be family-friendly?
 There are usually warnings about language and content in the guide.
 Check the panel before the one you are going to as well.
 Save yourself from having a very awkward conversation with your kid that neither you nor they are ready for.